k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/13_security_and_privacy.md

 1. The user types a message in the AI Chat panel in the browser.
 2. The browser forwards the message and any attached context references to the server running inside your Fabric Dev environment.
 3. The server assembles the full prompt (system prompt, conversation history, attached files, tool-call results, and auto-injected content from the agent's prompt template; it may also contain K2View-provided skills and reference content, when relevant).
-4. The server makes an outbound HTTPS call directly to the configured LLM provider (for example, Anthropic, OpenAI, Google) using the API key provisioned in Studio settings.
+4. The server makes an outbound HTTPS call to the configured LLM provider (for example, Anthropic, OpenAI, Google) using the API key provisioned in Studio settings.
+When [Fabric is configured as the LLM provider](/articles/24_non_DB_interfaces/15_LLM_interface.md#fabric-as-an-llm-provider), the call goes to Fabric instead, and Fabric calls the upstream provider using the credentials held in the project's AI LLM interface.
 5. The provider's response streams back to the server, which forwards it to the browser to display in the chat.

 K2View does not host or proxy LLM traffic.
-The API key is held by your Fabric Dev environment and is used to authenticate directly against the chosen provider.
-Network egress from the Fabric Dev environment to the provider must be permitted by your network policy.
+The API key is held by your Fabric Dev environment - either in the Studio settings, or, when Fabric is the provider, in the project's AI LLM interface - and is used to authenticate against the chosen provider.
+Network egress to the provider must be permitted by your network policy.

 For fully on-premises operation, Studio AI supports **local model providers** such as Ollama.
 When configured like that, no data leaves your environment - the model runs on the Fabric Dev server (or a network-reachable host) and there is no outbound call to a third-party provider.
 See [Choose and Provision LLM](01_getting_started_with_studio_ai.md#choose-and-provision-llm) for the full list of supported providers.
 The same applies if you choose a self-hosted LLM at your organization's private premises or cloud, using the *Custom Models* settings.

 ### API Keys

 API keys are entered in Studio AI settings (see [Getting Started with Studio AI](01_getting_started_with_studio_ai.md#choose-and-provision-llm)) and are stored as part of the Studio setup on the Fabric Dev server.
 They are not sent to K2View and are not transmitted to the browser after being saved.

+Alternatively, configure [Fabric as the LLM provider](16_custom_llm_providers.md#fabric-as-a-provider).
+Users then enter no API key at all: the provider credentials are defined once on the Fabric [AI LLM interface](/articles/24_non_DB_interfaces/15_LLM_interface.md), and access to the endpoint is controlled by the **LLM_INVOKE** permission granted to Fabric roles.